ali-ghanbari/prf/README.md

 procedure here.

 #### General/System-wide Options
-PRF uses groupId of the target project to identify the application classes of the target project during profiling, patch validation, and fix report generation.
+PRF uses regular expressions to identify the application classes of the target project during profiling, patch validation, and fix report generation.
-This default action can be customized via the tag `<whiteListPrefix>`.
-The user can write their desired prefix of classes to be considered as application classes.
+The user can add arbitrarily many regular expressions to target as many application classes as they desire.
+By default, `${project.groupId}.*` shall be used as the only regular expression in `<targetClasses>`.
+The user can exclude some application classes with the help of `<excludeClasses>`, thereby achieving desired precision in specifying application classes.

 Last but not least, since test cases of some large and complex projects might be demanding, we have provided the user with a mechanism through which they